k1nd0ne/VolWeb/README.md

 ## Issues ⚠️
 If you have found an issue, please raise it.
-I am performing 1 sprint every month to fix discovered bugs.
+I am performing one sprint every month to fix discovered bugs.
 I am also performing whitebox pentests to improve the SecOps dimension.

 ### Need to contact me?